Review the latest information on visitor policies, safety procedures, vaccines and more in the COVID-19 Resource Center.

 Dr. Mueller’s clinical interests include treatment of urinary incontinence, pelvic organ prolapse, fecal incontinence, complex urinary and rectal fistulas, and mesh complications.
-She has worked with expert pediatric surgeons to develop a nationally recognized program, the Transition Urogynecology Clinic for Women with Congenital Anomalies, to care for young women with complex congenital anomalies.
+She has worked with expert pediatric surgeons to develop a nationally recognized program, the Collaborative Advanced Reconstructive Evaluation Clinic for Women with Congenital Anomalies, to care for young women with complex congenital anomalies.
 Increasing numbers of women who underwent complex surgery for cloacal and bladder exstrophy are transitioning to adulthood with unique urologic, obstetric, and gynecologic needs.
-Dr. Mueller is on staff at Ann & Robert H. Lurie Children’s Hospital as well as Northwestern Medicine.
+Dr. Mueller recently earned ABOG Focus Practice Designation for Pediatric & Adolescent Gynecology and is on staff at Ann & Robert H. Lurie Children’s Hospital as well as Northwestern Medicine.

 To request an appointment, please call 312.694.7337.